Our Team

 Sherri Roth, Hospital Manager

 Sherri grew up locally in Cambridge, Ontario and has always had a special passion for wildlife.
 She hand raised a few baby raccoons and successfully released them back into the wild!
-Sherri graduated from Sheridan College in the Veterinary Technician program in 2013 and has loved working here ever since.
-Outside of work Sherri enjoys hiking with her Great Dane Bomber, playing with her son Liam, and getting her hands in the soil working on her home garden.
+Sherri graduated from Sheridan College in the Veterinary Technician program in 2013 and has loved working at Troy ever since.
+Within the last year she has accepted a new administration role at Troy Animal, now working as the Hospital Manager.
+Outside of the clinic Sherri enjoys hiking, playing with her son Liam and her twins Scarlett and Drew, and getting her hands in the soil working on her home garden.

 Melissa Radeska, Registered Veterinary Technician

 Melissa grew up in Scarborough, Ontario.
 She has always been interested in animals and knew she wanted a life working with them.
 Her interest in animals initially peaked as a little girl working on a horse farm to pay for riding lessons.
 She then got her first dog “Trixie” a Maltese Poodle, she was hooked!
 After completing a highschool co-op at a veterinary clinic, Melissa went to Seneca College graduating in 2011 from the Registered Veterinary Technician program.
 Melissa loves being a veterinary technician as she feels the bond of trust built between client, patient, and their veterinary team is like no other.
 She feels most proud when making a client and patient feel comfortable at the clinic, knowing the level of care our veterinary team can provide.
-Outside of the clinic Melissa spends time with her family, including her boyfriend and their son, along with their 13 year old Yorkie, Milo.
+Outside of the clinic Melissa spends time with her family, including her partner and their son, along with their 13 year old Yorkie, Milo.
+She will be taking second maternity leave in 2025 to bring a second son into their family.
 Melissa loves to travel and ensures to make time for a trip at least once a year, and any chance she has to get back in the saddle, she takes!

 Kourtney Rivers, DVM